tasosfas/CS50-final-project-readme/README.md

  Each page of the application is described analytically below.

  #### Register and Log in
- In the register page, the user is asked to give a username and a passwword, which the user must confirm in order to succesfully register to the application.
+ In the register page, the user is asked to give a username and a password, which the user must confirm in order to successfully register to the application.
 ![register](https://github.com/tasosfas/test/blob/main/Register.JPG)

  Then, the user should log in using his/hers credentials.
 ![log in](https://github.com/tasosfas/test/blob/main/login.JPG)

  #### Index page
- After the user has loged in, he/she will be redictered to the index page, where the user is welcomed to the library and he/she can see a shortly description about the actions that are available in this web application.
+ After the user has logged in, he/she will be redirected to the index page, where the user is welcomed to the library and he/she can see a shortly description about the actions that are available in this web application.
 ![index](https://github.com/tasosfas/test/blob/main/index.JPG)

  #### Donate a book
  In this page, the user can donate a book to the library.
 The user should specify the title of the book and the quantity he/she wants to donate (in case someone wants to donate more than one copy of the same book).
-After the donation has been done successfully, the user is redictered to the index page.
+After the donation has been done successfully, the user is redirected to the index page.
 ![donate](https://github.com/tasosfas/test/blob/main/donate.JPG)

  #### Rent a book